DZD-eV-Diabetes-Research/dict2graph/README.md

 # Dict2graph

-Transfer python dict data into a neo4j graph with the help of https://github.com/kaiserpreusse/graphio
+Transfer python-dict/json data into a neo4j graph with the help of https://github.com/kaiserpreusse/graphio

-dict2graph comes with some data transform capabilities.
+dict2graph also comes with some data transform capabilities.

 ## About